You need time to pay

 If you live in Scotland, you may wish to consider the Debt Arrangement Scheme.
 Under this Statutory scheme, you can be protected from action by creditors in return for agreeing to a plan to repay your debts in full over an agreed timescale.
 For more details see Debt Arrangement Scheme website.

-Even with a time-to-pay agreement in place, interest will still be charged on any overdue tax.
+Please note that even with a time-to-pay agreement in place, interest will still be charged on any overdue tax.

 If you feel under pressure to pay a bill which you think is incorrect, or one which includes a “determination” (an estimated bill), then you should seek advice.
 You may need to make a provisional agreement with HMRC to pay some of the tax bill, while the correct amount is worked out.